christian-westbrook/interactive-sentence-predictor/README.txt

 	The output data is accessible by the runtime application.

-2. RUNTIME APPLICATION
+	C. EXECUTE RUNTIME APPLICATION ONLY

-	To load the runtime application, find run.sh in the predictor directory and execute it.
+	To execute the runtime application, find run.sh in the predictor directory and execute it.

 	The run.sh script will launch a GUI.
 Press the 'listen' button to start SST recognition.
 	Once the application recognizes a long enough sentence, it will begin to build a sentence.